-- 3.3.1 The Contractor shall notify the Owner's Construction Inspector and the Owner's Project Manager, in writing, of any planned utility outages in accordance with Owner's Special Conditions. - 3.3.2 The Owner will provide a standard form for processing a request for utility shutdown or any other campus disruption.
-The Contractor shall utilize this form, Utilities Outage Shutdown Request Form, with attachments as necessary, in requesting an outage.
-Refer also to Section 00 25 00 Owner's Special Conditions for Owner's Policy for Planned Utility Outages. - 3.3.3 The Contractor shall not turn services on or off, without prior written authorization from Owner.
-Unless directed otherwise, the Owner will turn services on and off.
+- 3.3.1 Contractor shall notify the OR, in writing, of any planned utility outages in accordance with Owner's Special Conditions. - 3.3.2 Owner will provide a standard form for processing a request for utility shutdown or any other campus disruption.
+Contractor shall utilize this form, Utilities Outage Shutdown Request Form, with attachments as necessary, in requesting an outage.
+Refer also to Section 00 25 00 JO-BSV Owner's Special Conditions Job Order Work for Owner's Policy for Planned Utility Outages. - 3.3.3 Contractor shall not turn services on or off, without prior written authorization from Owner.
+Unless directed otherwise, Owner will turn services on and off.